A5H73Y/Parkour/docs/tutorials/parkour-config.md

     Sound: BLOCK_CONDUIT_DEACTIVATE
     Volume: 0.1
     Pitch: 1.75

-# All the options for when the Player is on a Course
+  ReloadRocket:
+    Enabled: true
+    Sound: TODO // TODO
+    Volume: 0.1
+    Pitch: 1.75

+# ParkourGUI settings
 ParkourGUI:
   Material: BOOK
   # What should the empty space be filled with
   FillerMaterial: CYAN_STAINED_GLASS_PANE

-# Everything else
-Other:
-  # Should the Plugin check for updates on start up
-  CheckForUpdates: true
-  # Should certain events (delete / reset) be logged to a file
-  LogToFile: true
-  # Should the Plugin attempt to check if the Checkpoint is being placed on a valid Material
-  EnforceSafeCheckpoints: true
-  # Should the Plugin use auto tab completions
-  UseAutoTabCompletion: true
 # ParkourKit settings
 ParkourKit:
   # When a Kit is requested, should it replace the Player's inventory
   ReplaceInventory: true
   # When a Kit is requested, should a Sign be included in the Kit
   GiveSign: true
   # Should the plugin use the legacy ground detection.
   # This will always check what is below the Player, for example when standing on a LILYPAD on WATER will consider the Material WATER, similar for CARPET.
   LegacyGroundDetection: false

-  Parkour:
+# ParkourRank Chat settings
+ParkourRankChat:
   # Should the plugin insert the Player's ParkourRank into the Chat
-    ChatRankPrefix:
   Enabled: false
-      # Should the plugin override the Chat with its own format, otherwise it will simply replace the %RANK% placeholder
+  # Should the plugin override the Chat with its own format, otherwise it will simply replace the %RANK%, or PlaceholderAPI placeholder
   OverrideChat: true

+# Everything else
+Other:
+  # Should the Plugin check for updates on start up
+  CheckForUpdates: true
+  # Should certain events (delete / reset) be logged to a file
+  LogAdminTasksToFile: true
+  # Should the Plugin attempt to check if the Checkpoint is being placed on a valid Material
+  EnforceSafeCheckpoints: true
+  # Should the Player's config files be named using their UUID, otherwise their name
+  PlayerConfigUsePlayerUUID: true

+  Parkour:
     # Should destroying Parkour Signs be prevented by non-admins
     SignProtection: true
     # Should Parkour control the Player's inventory when joining / leaving a Course